moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 ### Supports delta updates {#supportsdeltaupdates}
-Location: R    Required: Optional    Json Type: Boolean
+Location: R    Required: Optional    JSON Type: Boolean

 A boolean that if true indicates that the publisher MAY issue incremental (delta) updates - see {{patch}}.
 If false or absent, then the publisher